ianha/LastResort/README.md

 ### Requirements
 * Ruby 1.9.x
 * Accounts with [context.io](http://context.io), [twilio](http://twilio.com) and [heroku](http://heroku.com),
-  but don't worry -- our command line utility will help you through the process.
+  but don't worry -- our commandline utility will help you through the process.

 ### Installation
 ```sh